Event Marketing 101 – What You Need to Know in 2020

 Aventri’s 2020 Event Marketing Guide calls the “Why?” question the starting point for any event.
 Specifically, marketers need to focus on why people should attend their events.
 A selfless approach to the “Why?” question that emphasizes the perspectives of participants and other stakeholders like sponsors and event partners will naturally lead to more successful events that generate more value for everyone involved.

 A clear, coherent objective is crucial across all types of field marketing events.
 As you dig deeper into your strategy for a particular event, it’s crucial to consider what type of event you’re running and how to create content that corresponds with your audience and event constraints.

-In a recent Banzai webinar, Argyle Forum’s Sara Lopatin, who runs more than 50 events per year geared toward business leaders, said events for manager and director level leaders should emphasize presentations where they can take away actionable insights, while a VP- and CXO-level audience prioritizes networking and exchanging ideas on how to resolve their pain points.
+In a recent interview with Banzai, Argyle Forum’s Sara Lopatin, who runs more than 50 events per year geared toward business leaders, said events for manager and director level leaders should emphasize presentations where they can take away actionable insights, while a VP- and CXO-level audience prioritizes networking and exchanging ideas on how to resolve their pain points.
 Sara also said that your tone and method of delivery at an all-day forum should be much more direct and educational than it would be at a VIP dinner, where a more fun and casual tone is appropriate.

 Bizzabo also chimed in on several marketing event types in its 2020 event marketing guide.
 For example, for large conferences Bizzabo suggests balancing a professional environment with an energetic, social atmosphere.
 For more intimate events like seminars, Bizzabo recommends more in-depth discussions that lead to valuable knowledge sharing.